 Audience engagement is also very important.
 There are several great apps to do this but I use Poll Everywhere.
 It is a simple internet-based audience polling program that I put right into my slides.
 It lets me survey people in real time to get their opinions, perspectives, and responses to what I’m talking about.
 I’ve used it all over the world: since it’s internet-based, it doesn’t matter if I’m in Texas talking to a group in India!
 I also like using Poll Everywhere even in person because it allows people to respond anonymously (not everyone feels comfortable standing up at a mic) and up-vote the questions they want me to answer at the end.

-On the other end, if you are talking to a group of people, make sure the room has adequate speakers and a good projector.
-I like a camera facing the audience but it is not a deal-breaker if you don’t have it.
+At the receiving end, if you are talking to a group of people, make sure their room has adequate speakers and a good projector.
+I like it if they have a camera facing the audience so I can see people as I talk, but it is not a deal-breaker if they don’t have it.

 This may seem obvious, but it makes sense to put a few precautions in place before you speak so you won’t recreate the best photobomb ever.
 I can’t aspire to those heights, but I’ve had my share of cats and toddlers make sudden appearances when I thought they were locked away (the former) or safely in bed (the latter).
 Children, pets, family members, sudden noises – think about what could interrupt your talk and make sure either they or you are behind a shut door and everyone in the house is warned that you’re streaming.
 And if it does happen – well, we’re all human!
 Laugh and move on.

 Choose streaming software that you are familiar with and that allows you to share your screen.
 I have used it all, and it’s all pretty good.
 Adobe is the hardest to set up but it is a workhorse: it will deliver a quality video feed even on minimal wifi speed.
 Zoom is quick and easy, and connects multiple people through a simple interface.
 In my experience, it works great 99% of the time but fails catastrophically and inexplicably the 100th time.
 Skype is basic and functional, though video quality is sometimes limited.
+BlueJeans and Join.me have both been fine in my experience.
 Professional services like GoToMeeting and WebEx are solid.
-The only two programs I recommend avoiding are Skype Business and Google Hangout (if it’s even still a thing).
+The only two programs I recommend avoiding are Skype Business and Microsoft Teams, especially if you have a Mac.

 And after you’re finished, ask yourself: what worked best that I should do again?
 What could I have done better or what’s something different I could try next time?
 If you recorded the talk (because why not, if appropriate, and share it with others on youtube?), grit your teeth and give it a watch to help answer these questions.